New-Horizons-SPM/scanbot/paper.md

 heavily relies on the exact geometry and composition of the apex of the scanning probe.
 Blunt tips result in blurry images while contaminated tips can lead to noisy images due to interactions with the sample.
 To improve image quality, the probe can be conditioned using a process called "tip shaping," which involves refining the tip by plunging it into a metallic substrate.
-Maintaining a "good tip" is not always as scanning over debris or rough areas can alter the tip.
+Maintaining a "good tip" is not guaranteed as scanning over debris or rough areas can alter the tip.

 Fortunately, these tasks can be automated, and Scanbot is a program that not only automates several STM